 Figure 2: a) Development of the ratio between predation and growth for large (M’, solid line) and small (M, discontinuous line) fish in the natal (blue stream) and migratory habitat (red, lake).
 Crossing points between red (lake) and blue (stream) lines indicate the optimal time of migration based on a differential growth, ΔG(M), equal to 5 and higher predation risk for smaller individuals in the lake. b) Optimal time of migration from stream to the lake for fish of different sizes, predicted based on size dependent predation and growth in both alternative habitats.

 Figure 3: a) Crossing points where the difference in migratory timing between larger and smaller individuals is within the empirical range of 20 ± 10 days observed in our study system.
-Colors represent different values of differential growth ΔG(M) (increasing from black to red, magenta, dark blue and light blue dots).
-The ratio for predation over growth for the migratory environment is on the y-axis, the ratio for the natal environment on the x-axis.
-For the y-axis, a growth differential of ΔG(M) is applied to model growth differences between natal and migratory habitat, but specific growth for a fish of a given size is calculated using the same formula based on temperature and size-specific growth rate for both environments.
+Colors represent different values of differential growth ΔG(M’) (increasing from black to red, magenta, dark blue and light blue dots).
+The ratio for predation over growth for the migratory environment is on the y-axis, and the ratio for the natal environment on the x-axis.
+For the y-axis, a growth differential of ΔG(M’) is applied to model growth differences between natal and migratory habitat, and a specific growth for a fish of a given size is calculated using the same formula based on size-specific growth rate for both environments.
 The black line represents the theoretical 1:1 relationship where P/G is equal for both environments.
-Although migration is possible for various parameter combinations above this line, we only model migration below to show individuals start out in their natal environment and then move to the migratory environment.
+The difference between early and late migrants occur most often at low values of growth differential between the two habitats (red dots).
+This result suggests that it is not merely high growth potential but rather the tradeoff between predation and growth that shapes differential migration patterns.

 b) Number of predicted values within the empirical range of 20±10 days as a function of habitat specific growth, ΔG(M’), after 104 replicates for each habitat specific growth value.
 Large red and small blue dots show the habitat specific growth values with the highest and lowest number of predicted values, respectively.
 Predation carrying capacity, Pmax, was set to 104 in all the simulations.